dsccommunity/CertificateDsc/ReadMe.md

   files to be formatted as per the DSC Resource kit style guidelines.
 - Fixed verbose preference not being passed to CertificateDsc.Common functions - fixes [Issue 70](https://github.com/PowerShell/xCertificate/issues/70).
+- Converted all calls to `New-InvalidArgumentError` function to `New-InvalidArgumentException` found in `CertificateDsc.ResourceHelper` - fixes [Issue 68](https://github.com/PowerShell/xCertificate/issues/68)

 ### 2.7.0.0